How can we better connect low-income families to their stimulus payments?

 Project Summary

-In response to the Covid-19 pandemic, the US government disbursed a range of income-based stimulus payments, including an expanded Child Tax Credit (CTC), via the tax system.
-But people whose income falls below the tax filing threshold–so-called “non-filers”–are at risk of missing out on these critical antipoverty benefits.
-In a series of randomized evaluations, we are testing methods of increasing claiming of the CTC and other economic impact payments among likely non-filers in California.
+In response to the COVID-19 pandemic, the U.S. government disbursed a range of income-based stimulus payments, including an expanded Child Tax Credit (CTC), via the tax system.
+But people whose income fall below the tax filing threshold– so-called “non-filers” – are at risk of missing out on these critical antipoverty benefits.
+In a series of randomized evaluations, we tested methods of increasing claiming of the CTC and other economic impact payments among likely non-filers in California.
 These findings will contribute to our understanding of the barriers individuals face to accessing government programs, and inform policymakers’ efforts to reach the hardest-to-reach populations.

 Why is this issue important?